 This post is part of a series on Terraform Drift Detection and Management: A Comprehensive Guide.

-Scheduled drift detection solves this by running automated checks at regular intervals, comparing your actual infrastructure state against what your Terraform or OpenTofu configuration declares.
+Scheduled drift detection fixes this.
+It runs automated checks at regular intervals and compares your actual infrastructure state against what your Terraform or OpenTofu configuration declares.
 This guide walks through how to set it up across different approaches, from manual cron jobs to platform-native solutions.

 For a broader overview of what drift is and why it matters, see our comprehensive guide to Terraform drift detection.